SitoCH/rpi-kubernetes-cluster/README.md

     ansible-playbook -k -i hosts setup.yml

+### Deploy default applications

+Once that the cluster is up and running this playbook will deploy GlusterFS endpoints, Heapster, Dashboard and Traefik:

+    ansible-playbook -k -i hosts deployments.yml

 ## Acknowledgements

 [Roland Huß](https://github.com/rhuss) for doing the heavy lifting and creating a project ready to use and easy to deploy.